wurthless-elektroniks/smc360/docs/smcconfig.md

 See Falcon disassembly, 0x24A5 for how the SMC config gets loaded.

+## Default SMC config

+The SMC program will setup default SMC config values at startup until it's able to read the real configuration from flash.
+This is a failsafe in case the flash turns out to be unreadable, or the SMC config ends up being corrupt.

 ## Flash (?)
 SFRs

 Again, all has to be tested thoroughly on real hardware...